ibm-cloud-docs/mqcloud/reference/at-events.md

 # {{site.data.keyword.cloudaccesstrailshort}} events
 {: #at_events}

-Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the IBM MQ on IBM Cloud service on the Default and Custom plans in {{site.data.keyword.Bluemix}}.
+Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the IBM MQ on Cloud service on the Default and Custom plans in {{site.data.keyword.Bluemix}}.
 {: shortdesc}

 The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.Bluemix_notm}}.
 For more information, see the [{{site.data.keyword.cloudaccesstrailshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started){:new_window}.